HomeSustainabilityEnvironmentNatural Resources Capital

 *1 A protected area whose purpose is to conserve habitat mainly through management activities.
 Includes IUCN Protected Areas Category IV (habitat or species management area)

-The Taiheiyo Cement Group has been promoting greening activities in mining areas and post-mining sites at limestone quarries, which are related to biodiversity.
-In mining areas, forests are cut down, topsoil is excavated, and limestone is extracted, so bedrock and ground are exposed and there is no vegetation.
+The Taiheiyo Cement Group has been promoting greening activities in quarry areas and post-extraction sites at limestone quarries, which also contributes to supporting biodiversity.
+In quarry areas, forests are cut down, topsoil is excavated and limestone is extracted, resulting in exposed bedrock and ground with no vegetation.
 However, if no quarrying work is expected for some time we strive to green such areas as soon as possible.

-In addition, in the 30by30 Alliance for Biodiversity, we are promoting specific initiatives toward the realization of a naturepositive society.
+In addition, in accordance with the 30by30 Alliance for Biodiversity, we are promoting specific initiatives toward the realization of a nature-positive society.

 Furthermore, in the Keidanren Nature Conservation Council, we will cooperate with biodiversity protection through activities such as information sharing and dissemination with companies and organizations.